LisaRoskam/nexmo-developer/_api/developer/account.md

 ### Settings

-Modify settings for your account including callback URLs and your API secret.
+Modify callback URLs for your account.

 #### Request